craigdsouza/Shikherverma.github.io/_posts/2018-09-10-Station-wise-hourly-IMD-precipitation-data.md

 ---
 layout: post
-title : "Station-wise,Hourly rainfall data from IMD now available" subtitle : "see it to believe it!"
+title : "Station-wise, Hourly rainfall data from IMD now available" subtitle : "see it to believe it!"
 date: 2018-09-10 12:00:00
 author: "Craig Dsouza"
 header-img: "img/posts/imdaws/banner.png"
 comments: true
-tags: [ hydrology,precipitation]
+tags: [hydrology, precipitation]
 category: "blog"
+theme: "scraping"
 ---

+p.s.: this page of the Indian Meteorological Department is no longer active however data I pulled from their website for the 2018 monsoon can still be accessed under the datasets tab.

 # 1. In Brief
 The Indian Meteorological Department (IMD) which has for long refrained from openly publishing its station-wise precipitation data is now doing so.